 Buying a motorhome for the first time can be a daunting process as it costs a lot of money.
 With so many different options and layouts available on the market, we are here to offer a helping hand and have compiled a list of 5 key considerations for first time buyers of motorhomes or campervans in Ireland:

 How many of you are there?

-Your first consideration when choosing a motorhome is the number of people you will need to accommodate.
+Your first consideration when choosing a motorhome or campervan is the number of people you will need to accommodate.
 2-4 berths are a good choice for couples but if you are planning on using a motorhome to tour for extended periods, we recommend choosing a layout with a fixed bed, or pull down bed.
 A lot of people purchase motorhomes with 4 or 6 berths with the intention of bringing along extra passengers or the grandchildren, however more often than not the extra beds are never utilised and you end up with a motorhome that's too big for your needs.
 If you do wish to accommodate the occasional extra traveller it's best to opt for a motorhome with an additional convertible bed or drop down bed.
 For families, the most popular layouts are luton/overcabs as they have more fixed beds with good daytime lounge space, just be sure to check the number of factory fitted seatbelts in order to meet legislative requirements but more importantly, passenger safety.
 For the larger family the best layouts will have up to 7 berths.
 For the smaller family or 4 or 5 you have more options due to increased popularity of dropdown beds, just be sure that you have an adequate no. of factory fitted seatbelts.